 All students are guaranteed five years of full funding, and there is additional support for conference travel, research projects, and summer research and writing.
 To date, we have 100% placement for graduates who have chosen to pursue tenure-track faculty positions in education and English departments in colleges and universities; program graduates also sometimes choose to pursue opportunities in educational nonprofits, school districts, and government-sponsored agencies

-To learn more about the program and how to apply, visit our Prospective Students pages.
+To learn more about the program and how to apply, visit Prospective Students.